MahsaPaknezhad/MahsaPaknezhad.github.io/_posts/2022-09-20-radiomics_for_tree_bark_identification.md

 plt.tight_layout()
 plt.show()
 ```
-The output of this code is shown in the following figure.
+The output of this code is shown in the following figure:

 <p align="center">
 <img src="/images/image_examples_original.png" width=850>
 </p>

-To prepare this dataset for radiomic feature extraction we performed a few preprocessing steps on the images.
+To prepare this dataset for radiomic feature extraction we perform a few preprocessing steps on the images.
 These steps are explained in the following section.

 ## Preprocessing

-All images went throught the following preprocessing steps.
-First, the images were converted to grayscale images.
-Second, squares of size $3000 \times 3000$ pixels were cropped from the center of images.
-Third, the cropped squares were downsampled to the size $250 \times 250$ pixels.
-Finally, image contrast was increased so that the intensity values in each image covered the range $[0,255]$.
+All images go throught the following preprocessing steps.
+First, the images are converted to grayscale.
+Second, squares of size $3000 \times 3000$ pixels are cropped from the center of images.
+Third, the cropped squares are downsampled to the size $250 \times 250$ pixels.
+Finally, image contrast is increased so that the intensity values in each image covered the range $[0,255]$.
 The preprocessing code is provided below:

 ```python
 import numpy as np